0xC9C3/picotype/README.md

 Type from your phone using bluetooth.

-The case is designed in tinkercad and the firmware is written in C using the pico sdk.
+The case is designed in tinkercad and the firmware is written in C using the pico sdk, the pwa is created using SvelteKit + TypeScript + FlowbiteSvelte & tailwindcss.

 @todo short gif of using picotype + bitwarden on phone

-For nice looking documentation, see the [docs here](picotype.stack.rip/docs.html)
+For nice looking documentation, see the [docs here](https://picotype.stack.rip/docs.html)

 ## Table of Contents